 Shrimp is one of the most common types of shellfish consumed all around the world.
-They’ve been thought of as nutritious and rich in protein, while their cholesterol content has been called into question many times.
+They’re nutritious and rich in protein, but their cholesterol content has been called into question many times.
 Here are some fun facts about shrimps and their nutrition which may clear any doubts you have…

 1. What’s the damage?